-Peter & Paul Community Services provides housing and supportive services to those who are homeless, especially those who experience mental illness or live with HIV.
+Peter & Paul Community Services, an ecumenical agency, provides housing and supportive services to persons who are homeless, especially those who experience mental illness or live with HIV or AIDS.

 By offering those we serve hope, empowerment, compassion, hospitality, and a chance for independence, together we can help solve homelessness for our community.

 Like most grassroots movements that have endured, PPCS began when a group of concerned neighborhood volunteers responded to what had become a neighborhood issue.

 In January of 1981, a local man who was homeless and known to the neighborhood was found frozen to death.
 The news of his passing inspired individuals from the community to reach out to others who were homeless and in need of help.

 The community’s decision to become involved led to the opening of a “winter shelter” operated from the basement of Sts.
 Peter and Paul Church in Soulard, where it continues today.